raghav7203/Java-Swing-Application/README.md

 # Student Registeration Portal
-This is a simple inteface showing the power and magic of java(Swing) when connected to database!
+This is a simple interface showing the power and magic of java(Swing) when connected to database!

 ![Screenshot](registeration.png)